-The Administrative Core leads, implements, and supports RDAR's evolution toward a sustainable, nationally recognized Center dedicated to understanding the challenges and harms of rural drug addiction and developing appropriate interventions.
+The Administrative Core leads, implements, and supports RDAR's evolution toward a sustainable, nationally recognized Center dedicated to understanding the challenges and harms of rural drug use and developing appropriate interventions.

 Rick BevinsPrincipal Investigator and Center Director

 Dr. Bevins leads the RDAR Center with 20 years of research experience ranging from psychology to immunology, cognition to neurochemistry, methamphetamine and tobacco addiction, vaccine development and medication testing, as well as robust translational science and model development.
 Previously, he has served as Associate Director for the Center from its inception in 2019.
 As Director, he now works closely with Center Coordinator Crawford and Associate Director Buch to guide its development.
 As the main point of contact with other regional COBRE/INBRE centers, Bevins interacts with other institutions working on issues of health and wellness in the Great Plains and across the United States.